1,432km (One Way)

-Got a heightened sense of adventure and want to take it all the way to the top (of Australia)? _Jump into a 4WD and head off on an unforgettable journey from Cairns to Cape York.
-Along the way, you’ll be challenged with creek crossings and corrugations, experience culture in communities, come across relics of wartime history and be on the look out for unique and elusive Cape York wildlife.
+Got a heightened sense of adventure and want to take it all the way to the top (of Australia)?
+Jump into a 4WD and head off on an unforgettable journey from Cairns to Cape York, via Cooktown.
+Along the way, you can be challenged with creek crossings and corrugations, experience culture in communities, come across relics of wartime history and be on the look out for unique and elusive Cape York wildlife.
 It’s a journey that will stay with you for a lifetime.

 Cairns to Cooktown

 When driving to Cooktown from Cairns, there are two equally alluring options (flip a coin if you can’t decide).
 The first route travels through scenic Kuranda.
 Check out the famous markets or have a bite at a cool outdoor cafe.
-If you’re interested in knowing more about the local Djabugay people, drop into the Visitor Information Centre that holds Indigenous artefacts and sells local artists’ works and books on the region (including some on the Djabugay language).
+If you’re interested in knowing more about the local Djabugay people, drop into the Visitor Information Centre that holds Indigenous artefacts and sells local artists’ works and books on the region.

 Spend a day exploring Cooktown’s multitude of charms.
 The heritage buildings, museums and monuments form a fascinating streetscape that reflects the town’s rich and colourful history.
-That past includes Captain James Cook’s running aground of the HMB Endeavour on offshore reefs, forcing him and his crew to spend seven weeks in the area.
-See the cannon and anchor, jettisoned from the ship in 1770 but retrieved from the reef only in the 1970s, at the National Trust’s James Cook Museum on Helen Street.
+In 1770, Captain James Cook ran the HMB Endeavour aground on the Great Barrier Reef, forcing him and his crew to spend 48 days in Cooktown.
+The cannon and anchor from the ship were retrieved from the reef in the 1970s and can now be viewed at the James Cook Museum on Helen Street.
 Learn about the local Guugu Yimithirr people and how the little old man, descendent of the Wayumburr Clan initiated the first recorded act of reconciliation back in 1770.

 Finish the day by watching a Tropical North Queensland sunset (they’re pretty spectacular) from Grassy Hill.
 You’ll be following in the footsteps of esteemed company: Captain James Cook and crew from the Endeavour climbed the hill in 1770 to assess safe passage through the reef.